QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     sol = cg!(x, A, b, Pl = P, log=true, maxiter = 1000)
     sol[end]

-*Note: *Preconditioning is also available for stationary, iterative methods (see `this example <https://en.wikipedia.org/wiki/Preconditioner#Preconditioned_iterative_methods>`_)
+*Note:* Preconditioning is also available for stationary, iterative methods (see `this example <https://en.wikipedia.org/wiki/Preconditioner#Preconditioned_iterative_methods>`_), but is frequently not implemented since they are not often used for the complete solution.

 Methods for General Matrices
 -----------------------------

-There are many algorithms which exploit matrix symmetry and positive-definitness (e.g. the conjugate gradient method) or simply symmetric/hermitian (e.g. MINRES).
+There are many algorithms which exploit matrix structure (e.g. the conjugate gradient method for positive definite, and  MINRES for matrices that are only symmetric/hermitian).

 On the other hand, if you do not have any structure to your sparse matrix, then GMRES is a good approach.

-To experiment with these methods, we will use our ill-conditioned interpolation problem with a monomial basis
+To experiment with these methods, we will use our ill-conditioned interpolation problem with a monomial basis.

 .. code-block:: julia

     using IterativeSolvers

     N = 10
     f(x) = exp(x)
     x = range(0.0, 10.0, length = N+1)